Forecasting with Chronos-2

 Where can I ask specific questions on Chronos?

-The AutoGluon team are among the core developers of Chronos.
-So you can ask Chronos-related questions on AutoGluon channels such as the Discord server, or GitHub.
-You can also join the discussion on the Chronos GitHub page.
+Members of the AutoGluon team are among the core developers of Chronos.
+So you can ask Chronos-related questions on AutoGluon’s GitHub or on Chronos’ GitHub.